tsamuelabaptista/si/README.md

-# Sistemas Inteligentes para a Bioinformática
+# Intelligent Systems for Bioinformatics

 ## Curricular Unit
-Mestrado em Bioinformática, Universidade do Minho, 2023-2024.
+Master in Bioinformatics, University of Minho, 2023-2024.

 ## Description